yumiruuwu/Hoshino-Source-Code/README.md

 ## About this bot:
 - This bot can be used for moderating your server and yes, music commands included but still in beta.
 - This bot doesn't include any fun or game commands so wait for next update (if i'm not lazy)
-- Currently this bot have 27 Slash Commands (include Sub-commands), 2 user commands & 6 prefix commands.
+- Currently this bot have 27 Slash Commands (include Sub-commands), 2 user commands & 15 prefix commands.

+## Note:
+- This source code was write with javascript language (probably you already know it)
+- The main language which bot will reply is Vietnamese so feel free to translate them to your preferred language.

 ## Requirements
 - Node.js v17 or higher required